yvesgurcan/lonewolf/README.md

 ### Enter your Weapons

 Read the Equipment section of the book to determine which Weapons you start with.
+Simply enter the name of the weapons in the appropriate fields in no particular order.
+Make sure that the spelling of the weapon names is correct.

+### Enter your Gold Crowns

+Again, use the Generate Random Number to determine how many gold crowns you possess.
+Enter the number under Belt Pouch.

 ## Get in touch